 This project team of patients and community partners will implement two new patient-centered measures of access to person-centered and respectful maternity care: the Mothers Autonomy in Decision Making scale (MADM) and the Mothers on Respect index (MOR-i).
 The project team will implement MADM and MOR-i in five care settings to determine acceptability, feasibility, and best timing for patients to provide feedback to inform improvement of health services.

 Project Co-leads: Melissa Cheyney, Saraswathi Vedam

-Organization: Oregon State University
+Organization: Oregon State University, University of British Columbia

 The pilots started June 2018 and will continue through November 2019.
 In funding these pilots, RWJF and AIR aim to encourage adoption of all five principles in health care measurement by facilitating patient partnership and catalyzing improvements to current measurement practices.
 The goals of this program are to identify promising practices across a range of implementation strategies and to build momentum for further innovation across a community of patient-centered measurement stakeholders.
 Ultimately, by centering measurement around patients’ expressed preferences, needs and values, these efforts aim to drive progress towards better health, better care, and lower cost.

 In the coming months, AIR will these share promising practices through webinars and other events.
 For additional information about the program, see the materials below or contact PCMpilots@air.org.